 Can a lawsuit force a facility to change its practices?

 Yes.
-Settlements often include injunctive relief, which can include mandates for staff-training reforms, surveillance upgrades, or third-party monitoring, to prevent future abuse.
+A civil lawsuit can result in settlements that include injunctive relief, such as court-ordered mandates for staff training reforms, implementation and enforcement of safety protocols, surveillance upgrades, or third-party monitoring to prevent future abuse.

 My child signed a “liability waiver.”
 Does that block our claim?